I went into debt to prove I could afford a mortgage

 IF YOU have always vowed never to have a credit card but want to buy your first home, you may have to break your “no-plastic” pledge.

 First-time buyers wanting to get on the property ladder should start improving their credit ratings up to a year before applying for a mortgage, so they can show lenders they have a good history of paying off debt.
-This means, for instance, taking out credit cards, clearing any parking fines and correcting inaccuracies on their credit files.
+If you have some student loans left to repay, for instance, it could be difficult for you to convince someone else to invest more money into to.
+In that case, you can do some reading on 3 tips for buying a home while paying off student debt, or check out other blogs similar to that.
+Some might suggest, for instance, taking out credit cards, clearing any parking fines, and correcting inaccuracies on their credit files.

 Buyers must devote time to ensuring their credit files are spick and span to be sure of landing good mortgage rates.

 James Jones, head of consumer affairs at the credit reference agency Experian, said: “Ideally, first-time buyers should check their credit reports about a year before applying for mortgages, giving them plenty of time to make improvements, if necessary.”

 Sarah Pennells from the consumer website savvywoman.co.uk added: “It’s definitely worth getting hold of your credit report before applying for a mortgage.
 If you’ve missed any payments, make sure that happened at least six months ago.
 If necessary, delay your mortgage application.”